 You may wonder if you’re experiencing symptoms of grief.
 The following are some common emotions or behaviors of those experiencing grief and/or loss:

 It’s not easy to feel the pain of loss.
 Grief is an emotion that many people say is almost unbearable at times.
-If you talk to professional counselors, they’ll tell you that they see plenty of clients come in that have turned to alcohol or drugs to try to cope with grief.
+If you talk to professional counsellors, they’ll tell you that they see plenty of clients come in that have turned to alcohol or drugs to try to cope with grief.
 They say that it helps numb the pain or allows them a temporary escape from the grief.

 Of course, this isn’t a healthy way of coping with grief at all.
 If you’re experiencing grief, you may be tempted to pick up a drink or drug to cope.
-However, doing so increases your chance at becoming addicted to that substance.
+However, doing so increases your chance of becoming addicted to that substance.

 It’s safe to say that some physicians or therapists may prescribe medication to help someone manage intense grief.
 Benzodiazepines are sometimes prescribed to contend with high anxiety.
 However, you have to be careful because you can become addicted to them, especially if you abuse them.

 Grief is an emotion that beckons to be felt and processed.
-This means that if you repress it or numb out by drinking or drugging, the grief never really goes away.
+This means that if you repress it or numb it out by drinking or drugging, the grief never really goes away.
 It may hide under the surface, but it’s always there – and it will likely cause you to feel depressed, angry, hopeless, etc.

 Grief, like other negative emotions, needs to be healed in order to dissipate.
 Dealing with grief is a process and it takes time.
 The first step is to admit that you’re experiencing grief.
 Give yourself permission to feel the loss.
 You don’t have to stay in this stage forever, but taking time to grieve is therapeutic.